 How do I get it?

-The sender must go through an application process to enable a Feedback Loop with a Mailbox Provider, and can usually be found on the postmaster site.
+The sender must go through an application process to enable a feedback loop with a mailbox provider, and can be found on the sites shown above.
 The information required will vary across the different applications.
 Some of the essential items you will be asked to enter include contact information, IP address, and what email address has been set up on your end to receive the messages.
 Specifically Yahoo!, requires senders to authenticate with DKIM to enable the feedback loop process.
 In Yahoo!’s application you will be asked for the d= and s= values from your DKIM signature, so have that ready!

 What do I need to do?